Updated:

 Single Registry

-the EU Commission activated the single registry, replacing
+2012, the European Commission activated the single registry, replacing

 the national registries.
 It covers all EU Member countries